Skip to content

 Savings potential

-Japan factory workers on JPY 180,000/month (minimum) after social insurance (approx JPY 27,000/month) net JPY 153,000.
-Rent in shared housing runs JPY 30,000–50,000; food JPY 25,000–35,000 — saving JPY 68,000–98,000/month (NPR 63,000–91,000).
-Higher for skilled SSW (ii) workers on JPY 220,000–280,000.
+Factory workers on JPY 180,000/month (minimum) net approximately JPY 153,000 after social insurance of about JPY 27,000/month.
+Shared housing runs JPY 30,000–50,000; food JPY 25,000–35,000 — saving JPY 68,000–98,000/month (NPR 63,000–91,000).
+Higher-grade SSW (ii) workers on JPY 220,000–280,000 can save considerably more.

 Top hiring sectors